Costs & Pricing | 17 views |

 What does 'contingency' mean in a renovation quote?

-A contingency in a renovation quote is extra money (typically 10-20% of the project cost) set aside to cover unexpected issues that arise during construction - and in Ottawa renovations, you'll almost certainly need it.
+A contingency in an Ottawa renovation quote is extra money (typically 10-20% of the project cost) set aside to cover unexpected issues that might be discovered once work begins.

 Protecting Yourself